tvdboom/ATOM/README.md

 		- int or float: impute with provided numerical value
 	+ **strat_cat: string, optional (default='remove')**
 	Imputing strategy for categorical columns.
 Possible values are:
-		- 'remove': remove row if any missing value
+		- 'remove': remove row
 		- 'most_frequent': impute with most frequent value
 		- string: impute with provided string
+	+ **max_frac_rows: float, optional (default=0.5)**
+	Minimum fraction of non missing values in row.
+If less, the row is removed.
-	+ **max_frac: float, optional (default=0.5)**
+	+ **max_frac_cols: float, optional (default=0.5)**
-	Maximum allowed fraction of rows with any missing values.
-If more, the column is removed.
+	Minimum fraction of non missing values in column.
+If less, the column is removed.
 	+ **missing: value or list of values, optional (default=[np.nan, None, '', '?', 'NA', 'nan', 'NaN', np.inf, -np.inf])**
 	List of values to consider as missing.
-None, np.nan, '', np.inf and -np.inf are always added to the list since they are incompatible with sklearn models.<br><br>
+None, np.nan, np.inf, -np.inf and empty strings are always added to the list since they are incompatible with the models.<br><br>
 * **encode(max_onehot=10, fraction_to_other=0)**
 Perform encoding of categorical features.
 The encoding type depends on the number of unique values in the column: label-encoding for n_unique=2, one-hot-encoding for 2 < n_unique <= max_onehot and target-encoding for n_unique > max_onehot.
 It also can replace classes with low occurences with the value 'other' in order to prevent too high cardinality.
 	+ **max_onehot: int, optional (default=10)**